VanOns/filament-attachment-library/docs/basic-usage/handling-attachments.md

 ```

 This will add the `attachments()` relationship which links one or more
 attachments to your model.
 By default the attachments will be stored in a collection that matches the name of the field (e.g. `gallery`).
-You can provide a different collection name as the first parameter of the `relationship` method.
-Or you can force the collection to be `null` by calling `collection(null)`.
+You can provide a different collection by calling `collection('collection_name')`.

 Then, in your form schema, add the `AttachmentField`: